ot4i/ace-docker/experimental/README.md

 See build-all.sh for details on building the images; setting LICENSE=accept is required for all but the initial image builds.

-## Setting the correct product version
+## Setting the correct product URL

 The Dockerfiles in the various directories take a `DOWNLOAD_URL` parameter that may need to be specified to build a specific version of the product.
 This is provided on